 Inflammatory breast cancer (IBC) is a rare and aggressive form of breast cancer.
-IBC accounts for of all breast cancers in the United States.
-It’s a very serious disease.
+IBC accounts for

 A noncancerous infection of the breast tissue is called mastitis.
 A breast infection can be troublesome, but it often clears up fairly quickly.
 It usually occurs in women who are breastfeeding.

 It’s important to learn the signs and symptoms of each, when to see your doctor, and what treatments are available.

 Some symptoms of IBC are quite similar to those of a breast infection.
 This similarity can lead to misdiagnosis or delayed diagnosis of IBC.

 Both IBC and breast infection can cause redness of the skin, breast tenderness, and swelling.
 But there are also some differences.

 Symptoms of inflammatory breast cancer

 The symptoms of IBC tend to differ from those of other forms of breast cancer, and there’s usually no obvious lump in people who have IBC.

 The symptoms of IBC can include the following:

 - The skin on your breast can turn dark and appear bruised.
 This will usually involve a large area of the breast.